Psittacosis: Epidemiology

 Infection is usually by the droppings of another infected bird, though it can also be transmitted by feathers and eggs, and is typically either inhaled or ingested.

 C. psittaci strains in birds infect mucosal epithelial cells and macrophages of the respiratory tract.
 Septicaemia eventually develops and the bacteria become localized in epithelial cells and macrophages of most organs, conjunctiva, and gastrointestinal tract.
 It can also be passed in the eggs.
 Stress commonly triggers onset of severe symptoms, resulting in rapid deterioration and death.
 C. psittaci strains are similar in virulence, grow readily in cell culture, have 16S-rRNA genes that differ by <0.8%, and belong to eight known serovars.
 All should be considered to be readily transmissible to humans.

 C. psittaci serovar A is endemic among psittacine birds and has caused sporadic zoonotic disease in humans, other mammals, and tortoises.
 Serovar B is endemic among pigeons, has been isolated from turkeys, and has also been identified as the cause of abortion in a dairy herd.
 Serovars C and D are occupational hazards for slaughterhouse workers and for people in contact with birds.
 Serovar E isolates (known as Cal-10, MP, or MN) have been obtained from a variety of avian hosts worldwide, and although they were associated with the 1920s–1930s outbreak in humans, a specific reservoir for serovar E has not been identified.
 The M56 and WC serovars were isolated during outbreaks in mammals.

+One Health and public health significance

+Psittacosis is often cited as a classic One Health problem because disease risk depends on the interaction between human health, animal health, and the shared environment.
+Human cases occur among bird owners as well as workers in farms, poultry processing plants, pet shops, veterinary offices, laboratories, zoos, and avian quarantine stations.
+Public health response therefore requires coordination between clinicians, veterinarians, laboratories, employers, and animal health authorities.

+In the United States, psittacosis is uncommon and nationally tracked through the National Notifiable Diseases Surveillance System.
+Reported case counts decreased between 1988 and 2010 and have remained low overall since then, although periodic outbreaks still occur.
+CDC notes that a multistate outbreak among poultry plant workers in 2018 included 13 laboratory-confirmed cases.
+Systematic review evidence suggests that poultry, especially turkeys, chickens, and ducks, are important sources of zoonotic transmission in addition to parrots and other pet birds.